Geofencing: Target Customers Based on Where They Go

 Starting around $850/month

-Local reach, competitor targeting, retail, healthcare, real estate
+Local reach, competitor targeting, retail, healthcare, real estate, restaurants, home services.

 Video Geofencing